18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 responsibility of the quoter.
 All proposed personnel currently employed by the quoter or its teaming partners shall attend the session.
 TTS is most interested in hearing from staff that will have a direct role in performing on the task.
-The letter(s) of intent and resume(s) will suffice for proposed personnel currently not employed by the quoter, or its teaming partners or subcontractors.
 After the oral interview, quoters shall provide an email to confirm attendance with names of participants to the meeting organizers to the Contracting Officer.